eMous/tlnx/prj.md

 2. Run `./tlnx` (or `bash tlnx`) with optional CLI arguments or environment variables.
 3. The script loads the library files and logging configuration.
 4. Parse CLI options (`-h/--help`, `-l/--log-level`, `-t/--test`, `-f/--force`, `--modules`, `--select-modules`, `-e VAR=value`, `-d/--decrypt`, `-c/--encrypt`, `--set-http-proxy`).
+5. Before each module runs, check its timestamped mark inside `run/marks`.
+When the mark exists and the config files (`config/default.conf`, `config/enc.conf`) are newer, the mark is cleared so the module reruns; otherwise the module is skipped unless `-f/--force` is supplied.
 5. If `-d/--decrypt` is specified:
    - Decrypt `config/enc.conf.enc` into `config/enc.conf`.
    - Exit after decryption completes.